 The program memory is used to store the program instructions which are to be executed.
-It also contains data, table, and interrupt entries, and is organized into 8192×16 bits for HT95A300/30P or 4K×16 bits for HT95A200/20P, addressed by the program counter and table pointer.
+It also contains data, table, and interrupt entries, and is organized into 8192×16 bits, addressed by the program counter and table pointer.
 Certain locations in the program memory are reserved for special usage: